roytang/blog/content/replies/2012/03/c3xioac/index.md

 - magicTCG
 ---

 Copying a spell means a new copy of that spell is put on the stack but you don't pay the costs.
 It does not counter the spell.
-The card itself says it only affects instants and sorceries.\n\nEdit: Corrected as mentioned by Merestil
+The card itself says it only affects instants and sorceries.

+Edit: Corrected as mentioned by Merestil